 These are the general symptoms of pituitary problems.
 There are also specific symptoms that appear as a result of the type of pituitary hormone deficiency.
 Here's a list of them by individual hormones:

-Ugly, ugly ugly.
-Again, you can see just how important this minute gland is, along with its importance.
+Ugly, ugly, ugly.
+Again, you can see just how vital this minute gland is, along with its importance.

-But before we delve into the cause of pituitary problems and how they are treated, let’s take a deeper look into exactly how the pituitary functions.
+But before we delve into the cause of pituitary problems and how they are treated, let’s take a more in-depth look at exactly how the pituitary functions.

 As mentioned earlier, the pituitary gland is the control center of several hormones.

-In that role, it is part of a messenger system, and since it originates the messages, it is considered the most important part of the endocrine system.
+In that role, it is part of a messenger system, and since it originates the messages, it is considered the most critical part of the endocrine system.